Professor Jen Hendry

-I completed my PhD in Law at the European University Institute (EUI) in Florence (2009), before which I studied at the University of Glasgow (LLB Hons, 2002) and the University of Edinburgh (LLM, 2003).
-Before joining the School of Law in September 2009 I was a postdoctoral research fellow at the Tilburg Institute for Comparative & Transnational Law at Tilburg University.
+I completed my PhD in Law at the European University Institute (EUI) in Florence (2009), prior to which I studied at the University of Glasgow (LLB Hons, 2002) and the University of Edinburgh (LLM, 2003).
+Prior to joining the School of Law in September 2009 I was a postdoctoral research fellow at the Tilburg Institute for Comparative & Transnational Law at Tilburg University.

 My research interests are in the fields of social and legal theory, socio-legal studies, and comparative legal studies.
-I am currently writing on issues of Indigenous justice, legal culture, and legal pluralism, and on theoretical and comparative perspectives on civil/criminal procedural hybrids, specifically civil recovery.
+I am currently writing on issues of Indigenous justice, legal culture, and legal pluralism, and on theoretical and comparative perspectives on civil/criminal procedural hybrids, specifically civil recovery and knife crime.
 I also write on systems theory and autopoiesis.